Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ## Removing a previous installation

 What needs to be removed from a system will depend on your inventory configuration.
-The steps below presume a localhost or single machine deployment i.e. where all roles were run on the same machine.
+The steps below presume a localhost or single machine installation i.e. where all roles were run on the same machine.

 1. Stop and remove the following systemd services:
    * alfresco-transform-router.service